Behavioural Family Therapy (BFT)

 In essence, Behavioral Family Therapy aims to enhance family functioning, reduce conflicts, and promote positive changes in communication and behaviors within the family unit.
 It is a collaborative and practical approach that helps families create a healthier and more supportive environment for everyone involved.

-BFT work by understanding the problems, identifying behaviour, learning new Skills, changing these behaviour and reinforcement.
+BFT work by understanding the problems, identifying behaviour, learning new Skills, changing this behaviour and reinforcement.

 Setting goals to achieve during therapy including having fewer arguments, showing more appreciation for each other, or spending more quality time together.

-Identifying Behavioral Patterns: The therapist observes how family members interact with each other during the sessions.
-They pay attention to communication styles, conflicts, and any recurring behavioral patterns that might contribute to the family’s challenges.
+The therapist observes how family members interact with each other during the sessions.
+They pay attention to communication styles, conflicts, and any recurring behavioural patterns that might contribute to the family’s challenges.

-Teaching New Skills: The therapist introduces the family to new skills and techniques that can improve their communication and interactions.
-These could include active listening, problem-solving strategies, conflict resolution techniques, and positive reinforcement.
+The therapist introduces the family to new skills and techniques aimed at improving their communication and interactions.
+These may include active listening, problem-solving strategies, conflict resolution methods, and positive reinforcement.

-Addressing Specific Issues: BFT sessions often focus on specific issues brought up by family members.
+BFT sessions often also focus on specific issues brought up by family members.
 These could be recent conflicts or ongoing challenges that need resolution.